-Resource Center for Persons with Disabilities
+Resource Cent for Persons with Disabilities

 MSU has a tremendous center to help with maximizing ability and opportunity.
-If students have special needs, such as they might require extra time for exams, or any accommodations they should contact RCPD and get the required paperwork.
+If students have special needs, such as they might require extra time for exams, or any accommodations they should contact RCPD and explore these resources.